 When is the deadline for receipt of applications?

-The start date is determined based on the student’s school (semester vs. quarter) schedule, and is Monday, May 21 (ending Friday, August 10) or Monday, June 18 (ending Friday, September 7).
+The start date is determined based on academic schedules (semester vs. quarter), and is tentatively set for Monday, May 20 (ending Friday, August 9) or Monday, June 17 (ending Friday, September 6).

 Are letters of reference required or advised?